 In this briefing, ARTICLE 19 comments on the new provisions on “false information”, recently adopted in Tajikistan, and their compliance with international freedom of expression standards.
-This legislative amendment, adopted in the context of the Covid-19 pandemic, was reportedly adopted in response to publications of journalists, bloggers and civic activists about Covid-19 infection cases and unfair distribution of humanitarian assistance in the country.

 In June 2020, Tajikistan adopted amendments to the Code of Administrative Offences and introduced a new provision – Article 374(1) which proscribes dissemination of false information.
 More specifically, this Article penalises two conducts:

 - Dissemination of deliberately false information via means of mass information, Internet or other means of electric communication when dangerous diseases are emerging and spreading or when quarantine-associated limitation measures are being imposed; and

 - Dissemination of untrue statements regarding techniques and methods of protection and other measures adopted to ensure public safety under aforesaid conditions.
 Penalties include fines for natural and legal persons and administrative arrest of up to 15 days for natural persons.